makuachteny/Shell-Navigation/io_redirections_and_filters/README.md

-File 1-confused_smiley writes a script that displays a confused smiley
+File 2-hellofile displays the content of the /etc/passwd file